hadwi537/UniGuideOnline/README.md

 Then to run the webserver use: pm2 serve build 3000 --spa

-To ensure it runs everyime on ec2 instance restart use (Note only need to do this on ec2 instance creation) pm2 startup
+To ensure it runs on ec2 instance restart use
+(Note only need to do this on ec2 instance creation) pm2 startup
 Then copy and past the command in the terminal